 When most people imagine a safari, they picture a 4×4 full of travelers marveling at lions and elephants on the savanna.
 And while game drives are a remarkable part of any adventure to Africa, they’re not the whole story.
-CW Safaris puts incredible care into all facets of your journey, from finding the best boutique tented camps to incorporating active elements (like walks or school visits) into your itinerary.
+Country Walkers puts incredible care into all facets of your journey, from finding the best boutique tented camps to incorporating active elements (like walks or school visits) into your itinerary.
 Here are a few of our other favorite safari experiences.

 Dawn is just breaking as you and your guide board a traditional mokoro (dugout canoe) and navigate into the Okavango, the world’s largest inland delta.
 All around you, tongues of intense greenery stretch out toward the Kalahari Desert, providing habitat for countless species of birds and mammals.
 The sounds of stirring creatures join the ripple of water and the swish of reeds as you slip through sinuous channels towards open water, where bird-thronged trees are silhouetted against the rising sun.
 Look and listen for yellow-bill storks stalking their prey in the shallows, the splash of a diving kingfisher, a distant crocodile slipping into the water, hippos bobbing up in the distance, or an elephant dipping its trunk in for a drink—your expert guide will help you find them all.